wanotaieng/multichain-tx-parser/README.md

 ### What Is Mixture of Experts (MoE) in LLM?
 - Mixture of Experts (MoE) is a neural network architecture that consists of multiple expert networks (or experts), each specializing in a particular type of input or task.
 - A gating network (or router) determines which expert(s) should be activated for a given input, effectively splitting the workload among the different experts.
 When an input arrives, the router scores each expert and applies a weighted combination of the experts’ outputs (often only one or a few experts are chosen).
-- GPT-4 (developed by OpenAI) is widely believed to include MoE techniques to balance performance and efficiency.
+- The GPT-4 series is widely believed to include MoE techniques to balance performance and efficiency.
 Even Anthropic explored sparse gating and MoE-like techniques to manage extremely large parameter counts without incurring prohibitive computational costs when serving Claude 3.5 sonnet models via API.

 ### The MoME Solution
 MoME employs a multi-step process to deliver a unified, cross-chain transaction analyzer: